apache/airflow/PROVIDERS.rst

 3rd-parties relation to community providers
 -------------------------------------------

-Providers, can (and it is recommended for 3rd-party services) also be maintained and releases by 3rd parties, but for multiple reasons we might decide to keep those providers as community managed providers - mostly due to prevalence and popularity of the 3rd-party services and use cases they serve among our community.
+Providers, can (and it is recommended for 3rd-party services) also be maintained and released by 3rd parties, but for multiple reasons we might decide to keep those providers as community managed providers - mostly due to prevalence and popularity of the 3rd-party services and use cases they serve among our community.
 There are however certain condition and expectations we have in order